asteris-llc/converge/README.md

 param "name" { }

 task "start-unit" {
+  check = "systemctl status {{param `name`}} | tee /dev/stderr | grep -q running"
-  add = "systemctl start {{param `name`}}" remove = "systemctl stop {{param `name`}}" result = "echo running" status = "systemctl status {{param `name`}}"
+  apply = "systemctl start {{param `name`}}"
 }
 ```

 Within a module, you can have tasks.
-Shown here is a task with the four required
+Shown here is a task with two stanzas:

-stanzas:
+- `status` returns the actual state, and an error code indicating if it needs to
+  be changed

-- `add` is run to create the resource controlled by this task
+- `apply` is run to create the resource controlled by this task.
+You can omit
-- `remove` is run to remove the same
-- `result` returns the ideal state
-- `status` returns the actual state

-Put simply, if the output of `result` and `status` are not the same (here if the
-named unit is not running) `add` will be applied to correct that.
-It is an error
-at the task level if the result is not the same as status after an application.
-This task can also be removed, in this instance by stopping the unit.
+  this stanza if you want the command to be purely informational.

+The execution goes something like: if the exit code of `check` is non-zero,
+`apply` will be called, then `check`ed again to get the current state.

 A module can have multiple tasks.
 It can also have templates, which render data
 to the filesystem from the module's parameters: